crisisfighters/crisisfighters.org/content/what-else/_index.md

 <a href="/what-else/ideas" class="button">Check out <span class="button-text-highlight">Ideas</span></a>

-# Conferences
+# Calendar
-Let's collect what interesting conferences are happening throughout the year.
+Let's collect what important events and conferences are happening throughout the year.

-<a href="/what-else/conferences" class="button">Check out <span class="button-text-highlight">Conferences</span></a>
+<a href="/what-else/calendar" class="button">Check out the <span class="button-text-highlight">Calendar</span></a>